CSCfi/fairdata-metax/docs/api/v1/datasets.rst

 The dataset data model visualization can be seen here https://tietomallit.suomi.fi/model/mrd.
 The data model visualization is very helpful to keep open when creating dataset metadata descriptions, as it shows all the different possible fields and relations, which can be used, which fields are mandatory, and so on.

 Additionally, the chosen data catalog may have some additional restrictions to the schema, such as reduced relations, or reduced mandatory fields.
-Read more about data catalogs and their implications here :ref:`rst-data-catalogs`.
+Read more about data catalogs and their implications here :ref:`rst-data-catalogs-v1`.